Parable of the Renegades

 “I was trying to find your [Stigma].”
 Lucas blurted, revealing his intention before Rio could accuse him of doing something that would have turned this moment awkward.

 “I see.”
 Rio’s tone was soft but firm.
 “Since you saw nothing strange even after I took most of my clothes off, you guessed that my [Stigma] must be hidden somewhere inside me, right?
-That explains why you took a while to wipe my sweat; you were not trying to simply feel my body, you were trying to feel for any strange pulses under my skin since I told you a [Stigma] beats like a human heart.
+That explains why you took a while to wipe my sweat.
+You were not just trying to feel my body, you were trying to feel for any strange pulses under my skin.
+I did tell you a [Stigma] beats like a human heart, after all.

 Lucas nodded with a tightened expression, confirming Rio’s suspicion.